-Abusive Parents: "Sweet" Saraya in SHIMMER and Shine was not a kind mother to her, to say the least.
+Abusive Parents: While they had previous periods of somewhat getting along, "Sweet" Saraya was not a kind mother to her during their time in SHIMMER, to say the least.
 She had very high standards for Britani; when Britani didn't meet them, heads rolled.
 Or, to be more exact, daughters were hit and flat-out disowned.

-All of the Other Reindeer: Alicia Fox told her before a match that none of the other Divas like her at all, and then told her that she should just leave.
+All of the Other Reindeer: Alicia Fox told her before a match that none of the other Divas like her at all, so she should leave.
 Whether it's true or not is yet to be seen, but Paige definitely hasn't been out to make friends during her time on the main roster.

-Arch-Enemy: Summer Rae.
+Summer Rae on FCW / NXT.
 The roots for this started back during her brief "mysterious stalker" angle with Seth Rollins in FCW when Paige attacked Summer for trying to interfere on Brad Maddox's behalf against Rollins, but really kicked off in NXT when Summer, then a ring announcer, took offense to Paige bumping into her and retaliated violently.